HealthPartners – UX Designer

 30% increase in completed online bookings

-A scalable scheduling improvement now used across the digital care platform
+A scalable scheduling capability is now used across the digital care platform

 Problem

-Patients were calling the clinic for quick, routine appointments because the online scheduling experience was slow, hard to navigate, and required too many manual steps.
-This overwhelmed call centers, increased wait times, and led to frustration for both patients and support staff.
+Patients were calling clinics for routine appointments because the online scheduling experience was slow, confusing, and required too many manual steps.
+Call centers became overwhelmed, wait times increased, and both patients and staff grew frustrated.

-We needed to make booking online just as easy and immediate as calling, and ensure the experience worked in both the public-facing “Find Care” directory and the logged-in appointment scheduling flow.
+Our objective was to make online booking just as fast and intuitive as calling, while supporting both the public “Find Care” directory and the logged-in appointment scheduling flow.